Get Tech Tips

 What is Acceptable Voltage Drop?

-The NEC recommends no more than a 5% voltage drop from the main panel all the way to the appliance under load with 2% drop allowable on the “feeder” circuits and 3% on the “branch” circuits (NEC 210.19(A) informational note #4).
+The NEC recommends no more than a 5% voltage drop from the main panel all the way to the appliance under load with a 2% drop allowable on the “feeder” circuits and 3% on the “branch” circuits (NEC 210.19(A) informational note #4).
 This is only a recommendation for design so long as all the other rules regarding conductor (wire), over-current protection, and connections are followed due to the fact that it is in an “informational note” in the NEC rather than a code.

 From a practical standpoint, we really shouldn’t see more than a 5% voltage drop on a properly sized conductor when measured under load other than during motor inrush (locked rotor).
 It’s most critical that we remember that voltage drop measurements are only valid when UNDER LOAD.
 If the equipment isn’t running, then there will be no voltage drop, and the measurement becomes almost meaningless.